mananmadan/Snapchat-Filters-OpenCV/README.md

 ## To Run
 - Since the data set only contain image of size 96,96,1
 - Hence haar-cascade is used to first isolate the face and that is passed into model
+- The model detects the landmarks and passes it to ```filter.py``` which will then apply the filter to the image
+- Then image processing is done to re-adjust the image in the vedio
-- ```vedio.py``` runs the network on vedio from web cam and uptill now only contains the gogles filter.
+- ```vedio.py``` runs the network on vedio

 ## Output